littleosbook/littleosbook/interrupts.md

  segment selector The offset in the GDT.
                 r Reserved.

-The offset is a pointer to code (preferably an assembly label).
-For example, to create an entry for a handler which code starts at `0xDEADBEEF` and that runs in privilege level 0 (therefore using the same code segment selector as the kernel) the following two bytes would be used:
+The offset is a pointer to code (preferably an assembly code label).
+For example, to create an entry for a handler whose code starts at `0xDEADBEEF` and that runs in privilege level 0 (therefore using the same code segment selector as the kernel) the following two bytes would be used: